-By the time The Clash recorded Garageland, their self-mythologising tribute to the raw power of impassioned, street-level, untrained rock 'n' roll, punk's 'anyone can do it' call to arms was in full swing.
+By the time the Clash recorded 'Garageland', their self-mythologizing tribute to the raw power of impassioned, street-level, untrained rock 'n' roll, punk's 'anyone can do it' call to arms was in full swing.
 Ironically, the group had, by this time, honed their craft through months of intensive practicing and live gigs.
 Thus, the resulting album track was a relatively polished and professional piece of work.
 The 'entry level' for budding punk performers was set quite high, and it was not until other groups and individuals took the baton and ran with it that a more 'authentic' form of DIY punk was to emerge.
 The Mekons, Spizzoil, Television Personalities, Swell Maps, the Slits, Siouxsie & the Banshees and others were at the vanguard of this development, turning a rhetorical position into a literal reading of punk's promise.
 In many cases having no formal training or background in music, these groups took up the challenge, sharing an enthusiasm and self-confidence that outweighed any disadvantages stemming from inexperience.
 The move from DIY punk performance to the production of punk recordings, however, was to prove more problematic.
 Rehearsals, songwriting and live gigs could be managed, as long as the musicians involved had access to some rudimentary instruments and a space in which to perform, but the step up to creating punk records would involve more professional resources beyond the immediate scope of many involved.

-The impact of home made, DIY activity on the record manufacturing process mirrors that of the marketing and distribution aspects of the subculture.
+The impact of homemade, DIY activity on the record-manufacturing process mirrors that of the marketing and distribution aspects of the subculture.
 Groups could set up their own label, selling direct to customers at gigs or by mail order, but they were largely at the mercy of a national distribution system, together with long-established procedures for music publishing, promotion and marketing, in order to reach a wider audience.
 This process changed incrementally over the following decade, with the success (and subsequent collapse) of the Cartel independent distribution network, but the rhetoric of empowerment linked to punk's do-it-yourself message does require some critical interrogation, and a number of stereotypes deserve unpacking.
 Some early UK punk groups made notable attempts to open up the process and practicalities of production to others - including the Desperate Bicycles, Scritti Politti and Television Personalities.
-More generally, the sense of enabling a subcultural take-over of the means of production was limited to areas such as fanzines or flyers, or was simply a stylistic gesture that has become a fairly lazy received trope.3 This paper problematises the relationship between an outspoken do-it-yourself ideology within the early punk scene, and the restrictions afforded by production processes in the design and manufacture of physical artefacts.

-It should also be noted, however, that even the production of fanzines and flyers required access to often elusive technical processes.
+More generally, the sense of enabling a subcultural takeover of the means of production was limited to areas such as fanzines or flyers, or was simply a stylistic gesture that has become a fairly lazy received trope: even the production of fanzines and flyers required access to often elusive technical processes.
 Early issues of groundbreaking Sniffin' Glue fanzine were photocopied at the office of Mark Perry's girlfriend's father.
 Longer print runs of flyers and fanzines were often cheaper to litho-print via local a print bureau than to reproduce on a photocopier, at least until the latter technology became more widespread in colleges, offices and community centres.
+This article problematizes the relationship between an outspoken do-it-yourself ideology within the early punk scene and the restrictions afforded by production processes in the design and manufacture of physical artefacts.